jjmaldonis/OdieCode/README.md

 rocks run host compute

-***Note*** that /share seems empty on the compute nodes but apps/ it is actually in there.
+***Note*** that /share seems empty on the compute nodes but the directory apps/ it is actually in there.
 You can check by cd /share/apps followed by ls to see the contents of /share/apps/.

+You now need to set up the queue.
+Talk to Xing about this if you are having problems - otherwise just use google and look at out past scripts.